sovereignlord.ca

 To render right from wrong.”

-As Samuel waved the urn in angst
+As Samuel the 3rd waved the dust

 Lightening struck the ashes